cronologic-de/crono_pci_linux/README.md

-# cronologic_linux_usermode
+# crono_pci_linux
-Linux user mode driver to support large DMA ring buffers.
+Linux user mode driver to support large DMA ring buffers on a PCI bus.

 It has been developed by cronologic GmbH & Co.
 KG to support the drivers for its time measurement devices such as.
 * [xHPTDC8](https://www.cronologic.de/products/tdcs/xhptdc8-pcie) 8 channel 13ps streaming time-to-digital converter